jprichardson/string.js/README.md

 ### + restorePrototype() ###

 Restore the original String prototype.
-Typically used in conjunction with `clobberPrototype()`.
+Typically used in conjunction with `extendPrototype()`.

 Example: